What Jobs Will AI Replace? Top 12 Roles at Risk and How to Adapt

 Introduction

-The advent of AI is not simply a matter of technological advancement; it’s a pivotal moment in history with the potential to redefine career paths and job security.
+The advent of AI is not simply a matter of technological advancement; it’s a pivotal moment in history with the potential to redefine career paths and boost job security.
 Akin to the Industrial Revolution, understanding the jobs that AI will revolutionize and those it cannot replace is crucial.

 This exploration will illuminate the shifting landscape and guide you towards making informed career decisions in an AI-driven world.